YoyoDiandian/High-Level-Synthesis/README.md

 - **Github Username**: [CreamPumpkinCat](https://github.com/CreamPumpkinCat)
 - **Responsibilities**:
    - Key algorithm and data structure design and implementation:
+      - Establishment of the workflow from **LLVM parsing** to **scheduling and register allocation result**, ready for mapping to RTL codes.
-      - Input pre-processing into **Control Data Flow Graph**;
+      - Input pre-processing into control data flow graph;
-      - **Operation Scheduling Algorithm** with resource and latency constraints in consideration;
+      - **Operation Scheduling Algorithm** with resource and latency constraints in consideration, optimized to handle branch operations efficiently;
       - **Register Allocation Algorithm** based on Left Algorithm, optimized to align between basic blocks, avoiding extra memory access.
-   - Algorithm explanation and pseudo-code in the report.
+   - Detailed explanation of key scheduling and allocation algorithms in the final report with pseudo-codes included.
+Expansion on optimization methodologies concerning register alignment and branch operation handling.
    - Debugging and improvement of FSM generation.
+Reconstruction and standardization of the RTL code frame to avoid data and control hazard.

 ### Yaojia Wang (王瑶珈)
 - **Github Username**: [YoyoDiandian](https://github.com/YoyoDiandian)